 Investors whose collections consist of contemporary paintings may need a specific policy tailored to their needs.
 Collectors who only acquire sculptures may need a policy with unique provisions.
 Insurers analyze your collection and determine how much insurance coverage is necessary.

-Fine Art & Collectibles Enterprises can help you acquire the insurance coverage you need for your art collection.
+FACE Insurance can help you acquire the insurance coverage you need for your art collection.
 Begin your journey toward a more stable financial portfolio by protecting your investment.
 Reach out online or call us today at 916-439-8577 to schedule a free consultation during which we can advise you on the most appropriate form of insurance for your collection.